jnsgruk/crafts-flake/README.md

 > This is very much a work-in-progress!

-An experimental nix flake for the Canonical ⭐craft suote of tools.
+An experimental nix flake for the Canonical ⭐craft suite of tools.

 ## Quick start